Keeping A Clean Home

 I’ve learned to embrace the mess that toys bring.
 But to be honest, the mess still creates a little anxiety in my mind and that’s why I’ve committed to keep a clean home.
 Not a tidy one, a clean one.
 There’s something about a clean home and the process of keeping a clean home that brings me joy.
 Because while there might be legos under my feet, the tomato sauce is no longer covering the handle of the utensil drawer and that’s a big win in a house with tiny children.

 If you walk into my home on any given day, you’ll probably see school papers on the kitchen counter, couch pillows on the floor, and toys literally everywhere.
 We do in fact live here.
 It’s unrealistic that our home will remain tidy.
 But it’s my desire that the shelves have been dusted, the floors have been mopped, and the couch cushions have been washed.
 So while there may be toys and papers on every surface, when guests arrive, we can quickly put things away (or throw them in a closet) and enjoy that our home is both tidy and clean.
-Of course there are weeks that flash by at 90 mph and my home and schedule are in complete disorder, but having a system in place helps me to quickly set the reset button at the beginning of the following week.
+Of course there are weeks that flash by at 90 mph and my home and schedule are in complete disorder, but having a system in place helps me to quickly press the reset button at the beginning of the following week.
 Cleaning our homes often feels unattainable because we look at the mess and have no idea where to start.
 It can be overwhelming.
 My hope is that as I share my systems, you’ll feel equipped in your endeavor of keeping a clean home.

 I desire to keep a clean home for 3 main reasons.
 First, it brings me joy.
 I love the instant gratification of seeing the fruits of my labor.
 Second, I want my children to see the effort that it takes to keep a clean home.
 Our homes are expensive, and we should manage our investment responsibly.
 I also want my children to know how to clean a home.
 Third, I want to create a home where guests feel refreshed.
 My hope is that our home will be a haven.